A Guide to Melbourne’s Best Florists

 The Beautiful Bunch

-This social enterprise in Fitzroy North delivers flowers with a difference: every purchase directly provides support to young women from a refugee background, giving them access to training and employment opportunities.
-And it doesn’t hurt that the arrangements they put together are stunning, with a focus on seasonality and inspired by cottage gardens.
+This social enterprise delivers flowers with a difference: every purchase directly provides support to young women from a refugee background, giving them access to training and employment opportunities.
+Almost all of the blooms are grown in Australia, and you can get a bottle of wine and a vase delivered too.

 thebeautifulbunch.com

-This Carlton North florist is dedicated to native blooms from all across Australia.
-Bush works with independent growers to source small batches of rare and diverse flowers.
+After closing its Carlton retail space, Bush shifted to an online-only model, keeping its focus on native blooms sourced from across Australia.
+The florist works with independent growers to source small batches of rare and diverse flowers.
 It also takes sustainability seriously, with a strict reuse and recycle policy and no floral foam in sight.
-Plus the focus on Australian natives helps support biodiversity in farms around the country.
+Plus, its emphasis on Australian natives helps support biodiversity on farms around the country.

 bushflowers.com.au